ACS Web Editions

 Why can’t I just copy the URL in my browser’s address bar?

-Web addresses (URLs) that appear in the address bar of your web browser usually contain search-based information that will not work when copied and used at a later time.
+Web addresses (URLs) that appear in the address bar usually contain search-based information that will break quickly.

 Why would I use a permalink rather than just upload the article into Blackboard, Google docs, faculty webpages, or email?

 You may be in violation of copyright law or license restrictions if you do this.
-Using permalinks is the preferred option.
-Permalinks are also used to track usage of library resources.
-Usage statistics help the library purchase the right resources.
+Permalinks are also used to track library usage which informs library purchases.

 It is usually in the middle of a URL.

-Remember: Permalinks never have ? or % symbols
+Remember: Permalinks rarely have ? or % symbols

 Reference: SJSU Permalinks Guide